dianna-ai/dianna/README.md

 ## Reference documentation

-For detailed information on using specific DIANNA functions, please visit the [Sphinx documentation page hosted at Readthedocs](https://dianna.readthedocs.io/en/latest).
+For detailed information on using specific DIANNA functions, please visit the [documentation page hosted at Readthedocs](https://dianna.readthedocs.io/en/latest).

 ## Contributing